HiddeFok/CLI_speed_skating_tracker/README.md

 # CLI speed skating race tracker

-SkateTracker is an CLI that allows you to track and visualise the progress of an ongoing speed skating competition.
+SkateTracker is a CLI that allows you to track and visualise the progress of an ongoing speed skating competition.

 ![Welcome screen](https://github.com/HiddeFok/CLI_speed_skating_tracker/blob/main/img/welcome_screen.png?raw=true)